MicrosoftDocs/learn/learn-pr/wwl-azure/troubleshoot-network-security-issues/includes/7-exercise-troubleshoot-issue-connecting-virtual-machine-scale-set.md

 You work as a support engineer supporting Azure infrastructure.
-You’ve been contacted by your web team about an issue with the website not responding.
+You've been contacted by your web team about an issue with the website not responding.
 The web team have a pool of webservers behind a load balancer and public IP address.

 :::image type="content" source="../media/6-topology.png" alt-text="Screenshot of a network topology diagram showing a pool of webservers behind a load balancer.":::

-[!IMPORTANT]
+> [!IMPORTANT]
 > You need your own [Azure subscription](https://azure.microsoft.com/free/?azure-portal=true) to complete the exercises in this module.
 If you don't have an Azure subscription, you can still read along.
+If you have not already run the script in unit 2, please do so now so you can follow the exercise below.

-In this exercise, you’ll use what you’ve learned to go through steps to troubleshoot the connection issues to the virtual machines.
+In this exercise, you'll use what you've learned to go through steps to troubleshoot the connection issues to the virtual machines.

-## Verify that the website can’t be reached
+## Verify that the website can't be reached

  Use the cloud shell on the right.